 We all know that there are many factors that prevent people with mental illness from getting help.
 Chief among them is the pervasive stigma that’s around Mental Health – a stigma that, thankfully, many are working hard to eliminate.

-But is this the only reason why people are reluctant to seek out the help of a mental health professional?
-From my view, there are a whole hosts of reasons why people don’t get help; Below are some reasons I feel are some of the biggest.
+But is this the only reason why people are reluctant to seek out the help of a mental-health professional?
+From my view, there are a whole host of reasons why people don’t get help.
+Below are some reasons I feel are some of the biggest:

 - Cultural differences